mimir/mimir/README.md

 https://code.google.com/p/chromedriver/downloads/list

 download the correct chromedriver for your computer.
 Here lots of different OS vary slight in the set up of this.
-If your a windows guy, you need to put the chromedriver.exe in
+If you're a windows guy, you need to put the chromedriver.exe in

 <your python directory>\Scripts